-- Paper One: A one-hour and 45-minute paper on Catholic Christianity where students will have to answer one question from each of the four sections. - Paper Two: A fifty-minute paper on Judaism where you will have to answer one question on each of the two sections. - Paper Three: A fifty-minute paper on Themes where you will have to answer one question on each of the two sections.
+- Paper One: A 1Hr 45-minute paper on Catholic Christianity where students will have to answer questions which cover all four sections; beliefs, practices, sources of wisdom and authority and forms of expression/ways of life. - Paper Two: A 50-minute paper on Judaism where you will have to answer questions covering the two areas; Judaism Beliefs and Judaism Practices - Paper Three: A 50-minute paper on Themes where you will have to answer questions covering two areas; Philosophy & Relationships/Family Life in the 21st Century.